pydemo/databuddy/README.md

 ## What it doesn't do
 - It does not create target table
 - It does not pipe data (it spools then loads)
-- It does not work in Prod.
+- It should not be used Prod.
 Trial/ad-hoc use only.

 ##Implementation